A Brief History of Podcasting

 Podcast Marketing

-Two years ago dozens of TV stations aired an unedited VNR about Medicare commissioned by the Department of Health and Human Services, with a publicist posing as a reporter, which sparked an outcry at the time, and prompted the Senate to take up legislation that would require government-produced news segments to carry disclaimers.
+Two years ago, dozens of TV stations aired an unedited VNR about Medicare commissioned by the Department of Health and Human Services, with a publicist posing as a reporter, which sparked an outcry at the time and prompted the Senate to take up legislation that would require government-produced news segments to carry disclaimers.

 Why produce and distribute a VNR to broadcasters when you can RSS enable it and send it directly to the public?

-In this case, you wear your bias on your sleeve, and are judged strictly by the value of your content.
+In this case, you wear your bias on your sleeve and are judged strictly by the value of your content.

 And believe me, if people don’t like what they see, you’ll know about it very quickly.

-But what’s interesting is the podcast effectively disintermediates the mainstream media by allowing you to connect directly with audiences with no third party editorial oversight.
+But what’s interesting is the podcast effectively disintermediates the mainstream media by allowing you to connect directly with audiences with no third-party editorial oversight.

 Latest Podcast New Developments

-It's still developing, but that a brief history of podcasting and where we are with the media format today.
+It’s still developing, but that is a brief history of podcasting and where we are with the media format today.

 White Papers